 On Twitch, streamers are currently broadcasting to millions of viewers a day, with over 44 BILLION minutes of streams being watched every single month.

 In terms of monetization, Twitch streamers pull in revenue through multiple streams, including:

 - Advertisement revenue.

 - Monthly subscription fees from their subscribed viewers.

 - Affiliate income, sponsorship, or paid promotions.

 At the highest level, this results in streamers like Ninja making around $500,000/month through Twitch and YouTube revenue.

-Just remember, streaming on Twitch TV and establishing a video game YouTube channel is extremely difficult.
+Just remember, streaming on Twitch TV is extremely difficult.

 After all, the industry is only becoming more competitive.
 Check out these stats from TwitchTracker.com:

 People are spending more time watching streams, but the number of content creators is also growing.

-Ultimately, you need to be sensible about the whole streaming and making money on YouTube concept.
-It is possible to turn either platform into a decent side hustle, but it requires time, dedication, and skill.
+Ultimately, you need to be sensible about the whole streaming video games to make money concept.
+It is possible to turn this into a decent side hustle, but it requires time, dedication, and skill.

-If you are serious about streaming on Twitch or starting a gaming YouTube channel, I highly recommend you do some more reading and planning before deciding to make the commitment.
+If you are serious about streaming on Twitch, I highly recommend you do some more reading and planning before deciding to make the commitment.